WebAssembly/spec/document/core/exec/runtime.rst

 ~~~~~~~~~~~~~~~~

 A *memory instance* is the runtime representation of a linear :ref:`memory <syntax-mem>`.
-It holds a vector of bytes and an optional maximum size, if one was specified at the definition site of the memory.
+It holds a vector of :ref:`bytes <syntax-byte>` and an optional maximum size, if one was specified at the definition site of the memory.

 .. math::
    \begin{array}{llll}